Hatsunespica/alive2/benchmark/README.md

 2. Execute run.sh
 3. Check mutants in tmp
 ### Suggested customization
-1. Add more files to tests folder and rerun run.sh
+1. Add more files to tests folder and rerun run.sh.
+You can start with files in https://github.com/llvm/llvm-project/tree/main/llvm/test/Transforms/InstCombine
 2. Change the command calling alive-mutate like add '--pass="instcombine"' for a different optimization pass.
 You can also type "alive-mutate --help" to see all arguments.
 3. Change the command '-n 10' to '-n X' where X is the number of mutants you want to generate.
 Also, you can replace it with '-t 1'.
 This will make alive-mutate keeps running for 1 second.